mransan/raft/doc/introduction.md

 ## Introduction

-> In this serie of blog posts we will implement the consensus protocol RAFT in a purely functional style.
+> In this serie of blog posts we will implement the consensus protocol RAFT in
+> a purely functional style.

-**Consensus algorithms** are interesting and recent protocols which are particularly relevant with modern distributed architetures.
-The RAFT protocol is relatively simple to understand and offers a great introduction to the consensus problem.
+**Consensus algorithms** are interesting protocols which are particularly relevant with modern distributed architetures.
+The RAFT protocol proposes a relatively simple to understand approach and offers a great introduction to the consensus problem.

-**Functional Programming** is great and this implementation documents a concrete use case for a protocol implementation
+The benefit of **Functional Programming** have been discussed (and argued over) numerous time, the focus here is rather to provide an implementation of a protocol with a functional approach.

 **OCaml** language is elegant, well proven and really fast.
-No OCaml knowledge is required for this blog posts and if you are interesting in learning this language with a concrete use case rather than iterating through the language features then stay tuned.
+No OCaml knowledge is required for these blog posts and if you are interested in learning this language with a concrete use case rather than iterating through the language features then stay tuned.
 We'll only cover a very small fraction of the language and its ecosystem but hopefuly it will make you want to lean more.

 Here are the main technology we'll be using: